cloudevents/sdk-javascript/README.md

 #### Receiving Events

 You can choose almost any popular web framework for port binding.
-Use an `HTTPReceiver` to process the incoming HTTP request.
+Use a `Receiver` to process the incoming HTTP request.
 The receiver accepts binary and structured events in either the 1.0 or 0.3 protocol formats.

 ```js